 Radio-free campgrounds include Granite Saddle, Harold Point, Lighthouse Point and Georgian.

-Three group campsites can accommodate 30 to 40 people each - tents only.
+Three group campsites can accommodate up to 25 people each - tents only.
 Water taps and vault toilets are nearby.
 All three sites are a short walk to the shoreline.